bclins/bclins.github.io/spring25/math121/notes.md

 We reviewed the steps for doing a hypothesis test about a population proportion.
 The we did these example that we ran out of time for last time:

-1. 13 out of 28 students (46.4%) in our class were born in VA.
-Is this strong evidence that less than half of all HSC students were born in VA?
+1. 13 out of 24 students (54.2%) in our class were born in VA.
+Is this strong evidence that more than half of all HSC students were born in VA?

 2. In 2013, a random sample of 1028 U.S. adults found that 56\% support nuclear arms reduction.
 Does this provide strong evidence that a majority of Americans support nuclear arms reduction?